The South African Safari Continues - Scuba Hank NYC

 [Click on an image to enlarge]

 The decision to try two different camps on opposite sides of Kruger National Park was wise, as it significantly increased our chances of encountering the famous “Big 5” game animals, consisting of the lion, leopard, elephant, buffalo, and rhinoceros.
-These magnificent creatures are some of the most sought-after sightings in any safari, and by exploring different regions of the park, we maximize the diversity of the wildlife we encounter.
+These magnificent creatures are some of the most sought-after sightings in any safari.
+By exploring different regions of the park, we maximize the diversity of the wildlife we encounter.

 Upon reaching nThambo Tree Camp, we immediately noticed the distinct difference in size compared to Umkumbe. nThambo is a much smaller and more intimate camp, boasting only five tree houses.
 This exclusivity lends itself to a more tranquil and secluded experience, allowing us to immerse ourselves fully in the serenity of the bush.